janessaref/plan-your-day/README.md

 ## Acknowledgments

 * I'd like to acknowledge my tutor Andrew Knapp for helping me get unstuck with local storage which was my challenge for this project.
+* I'd like to also acknowledge my instructors and TAs, Roger Lee, Kerwin Hy and Manuel Nunes.